ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Post_Rate_Comm_ReportToCongress2002WEB.txt.md

 law.1 Specifically, the conferees directed:
-…both the United States Postal Service and the Postal Rate Commission to independently report, 90 days after enactment of this Act, on the scope of existing authority of the US Postal Service, under title 39, <ignore  id='undefined'>United States</ignore> Code, and title 39, Code of Federal Regulations, to introduce and provide new products and services (including the introduction and provision of new products and
+…both the United States Postal Service and the Postal Rate Commission to independently report, 90 days after enactment of this Act, on the scope of existing authority of the <ignore  id='undefined'>US</ignore> Postal Service, under title 39, <ignore  id='undefined'>United States</ignore> Code, and title 39, Code of Federal Regulations, to introduce and provide new products and services (including the introduction and provision of new products and